mrkamel/search_flip/README.md

 CommentIndex.custom(custom_clause: '...')
 ```

-This can be useful for Elasticsearch features not yet supported by SearchFlip,
+This can be useful for Elasticsearch features not yet supported via criteria
-custom plugin clauses, etc.
+methods by SearchFlip, custom plugin clauses, etc.

 ### Custom Criteria Methods